cfs-apps/mem_mgr/README.md

 # mem_mgr
-Memory Manager allows users to directly access (read/write) memory using the interfaces provided by the Platform Support Package (PSP) and Operating System Abstraction Layer (OSAL).
+Memory Manager allows users to directly access (read/write) memory and should only be used by flight software (FSW) development and maintenance engineers.
+Users are responsible for not corrupting the FSW image nor damaging hardware through memory mapped interfaces.
+MEM_MGR accesses memory and address symbols through the interfaces provided by the Platform Support Package (PSP) and Operating System Abstraction Layer (OSAL).